anirudhab2/FlickrTest/README.md

 # FlickrTest
-Project is written in Swift 2.2
+Upgraded project to Swift 3